top of page

 Christmas markets: Dresden’s winter heart

 Dresden takes Christmas markets seriously, and it shows.
 Each one has its own character, mood and pace, making it worth visiting more than just one.
+What ties them all together is a sense of authenticity: this isn’t Christmas as a spectacle, but as a tradition that has been lived and passed down for generations.

 This is one of the oldest Christmas market in the world.
 Almost 600 year old!